 In addition to identifying variants associated with isolates from these two countries, we also interrogated variants arising over the course of infection through variant analysis of the longitudinal isolates from Cameroon.
-We identified 3 variants arising over the course of infection, in 2 patients, that were predicted to impact gene function (Table 2).
-Of these, a conservative in-frame insertion in CNAG_03106, a predicted phosphatidylethanolamine-binding protein, arose over 7 days in one patient.
-Isolates from another single patient developed two variants, a missense variant in CNAG_02166, a DNA-directed RNA polymerase II subunit RPB1, and a stop gain in CNAG_06762 (GAT204).
-This suggests that genes with roles in the regulation of gene expression, including the transcription factor Gat204 that has been implicated in the capsule-independent inhibition of phagocytosis through synergism with Blp131, may be a source of in host microevolution.
+We identified three variants arising over the course of infection in two patients that were predicted to impact gene function (Table 2).
+Of these, a conservative in-frame insertion in CNAG\03106, a predicted phosphatidylethanolamine-binding protein, arose over 7 days in one patient.
+Isolates from another single patient developed two variants: a missense variant in CNAG\02166, a DNA-directed RNA polymerase II subunit RPB1, and a stop gain in CNAG\06762 (GAT204).
+This suggests that genes with roles in the regulation of gene expression, including the transcription factor Gat204 that has been implicated in the capsule-independent inhibition of phagocytosis through synergism with Blp1, may be a source of host microevolution.

 To identify potential instances of mixed infection, we calculated SNP differences between isolates obtained longitudinally from the same patient, and identified three sets of longitudinal isolates that appear to be unrelated to their corresponding primary patient isolates (Table 3).
-For one patient, the day 7 isolate had 35,854 SNP differences when compared to the day 1 isolate.
-In another patient, the day 7 isolate has 22,613 SNP differences when compared to the day 1 isolate, however, the day 14 isolate appears highly related to the day 1 isolate (0 SNP differences), suggesting the original isolate was maintained but not sampled at day 7, potentially the result of a mixed infection.
-In patient C the day 14 isolate has 44,364 SNP differences when compared to the day 1 isolate.
-These SNP differences identified between longitudinally collected isolates indicate that these may be an instances of mixed strain infections that can be captured through the isolation and sequencing of multiple colonies per patient over the course of an infection.
+For one patient, the day 7 isolate had 35 854 SNP differences when compared to the day 1 isolate.
+In another patient, the day 7 isolate has 22 613 SNP differences when compared to the day 1 isolate; however, the day 14 isolate appears highly related to the day 1 isolate (0 SNP differences), suggesting the original isolate was maintained but not sampled at day 7, potentially the result of a mixed infection.
+In patient C, the day 14 isolate has 44 364 SNP differences when compared to the day 1 isolate; however, the day 7 isolate appears highly similar to the day 1 isolate.
+These SNP differences identified between longitudinally collected isolates indicate that these may be an instances of mixed-strain infections that can be captured through the isolation and sequencing of multiple colonies per patient over the course of an infection.